 Today, I want to tell people that girls need to have the same roles and responsibilities in society as boys.
 There needs to be equality.”

-Take action today to end child "marriage" in Tanzania and across the globe and join Equality Now in our work to end child "marriage" around the world and call for the implementation and enforcement of laws that make sure no girl is a bride.
+Take action today to end child marriage in Tanzania and across the globe by calling for the implementation and enforcement of laws that make sure no girl is a bride.